How to: Remove scratches from piano black trim by hand

-Good news is that I was able to remove majority of the scratches by hand.
-I’ll show you how I accomplished it.
+Thankfully, I managed to remove the majority of these scratches by hand, and I’m going to show you how I did it.

 What I’ll be using